alphagov/govwifi-product-page/README.md

 ```

 ## Deploying
 This is deployed to github pages, via a workflow.
 Has been noticed that on occasions it can 'stick' on the ```setup node``` step, if this happens, terminate the job and rerun.
-Also it something just deploys this readme instead of the main content, to fix this just the workflow again.

 ## Contributing